 MENTORAPDG co-ordinators will endeavour to make an appropriate match, taking into account mentee and mentor preferences.

-Mentors are typically based in Sydney or Melbourne, however mentees in other capital cities or living regionally are encouraged to participate as the mentorship can take place via email, skype and phone as well as some face to face meetings.
+Mentors are typically based in capital cities, however mentees living regionally are encouraged to participate as the mentorship can take place via email, Skype and phone as well as some face to face meetings.

 Please note that the mentorship is an association between individual practitioners and is not affiliated with stage productions, film projects or employment opportunities.